42wim/plugctl/README.md

 - disable: opposite of enable options above

+- toggle:
+  * power: toggles power output of the plug

 - show
   * info: shows current Ampere - Watt - Watt/hour - Volt usage
+  * power: shows if power output is on or off
   * uptime: show uptime of the device

 - raw "command": executes a command on the plug (it's running busybox/linux)